mahesh2247/cloud-assignment/README.md

 After running the above commands you will get a API endpoint

-## To Run your application on Postman
+## Test your application on Postman

 * Copy the API Gateway link with key `ImageUploadApi` recieved after succesfully deploying SAM
 * Open Postman , enter the API Gateway URL in the URL box , choose the POST Method